Rabies Advisory Center

 However, according to the recommendations of the World Health Organisation (WHO), the fifth vaccination on day 28 as part of the meal schedule can be omitted for healthy, immunocompetent persons, provided that optimal conditions for wound care and post-exposure rabies prophylaxis have been met.

-Passive immunisation (administration of a rabies immunoglobulin) must always be carried out after a category III rabies risk contact.
+Passive immunisation (administration of a rabies immunoglobulin) should always be carried out after a category III rabies risk contact.
 In addition, persons with immunodeficiency should also receive passive immunisation after a category II rabies risk contact.

 In immunocompetent persons who have previously received at least two doses of a rabies vaccine, immunoglobulin is no longer administered in the event of a suspected rabies contact, regardless of the category of exposure.